ESMS-Group-Public/FoKL-GPy/README.md

 model = FoKLRoutines.load(filename, directory=None)
 ```

 Load a FoKL class from a file.
+If failing to load a file and/or directory relative to the run script, ensure the terminal directory is set to that of the run script.

 By default, ```directory``` is the current working directory that contains the script calling this method.
 An absolute or
 relative directory may be defined if the model to load is located elsewhere.